codeforsanjose/codeforsanjose-frontend/README.md

 This repo contains AngularJS frontend code for Website project for Code For San Jose.
 To access backend code developed in Rails click on the following url:

 Tools Used:
-AngularJS
-SASS(.scss)
-Node/npm
-GULP
-Bower
+AngularJS, SASS(.scss), Node/npm, GULP, Bower

+Node/npm needs to be installed before following any directions below.

 ## Instructions to set up:

-To set this project up and get it running in your browser:
+To set this project up and get it running in your browser you will need a local server.
+Run these commands:

-1) Clone this repo
-2) npm init
+`npm init`
+`npm install http-server -g`
+`http-server`

 ## Instructions to develop with this code:

-/* ----------- Non-Retina Screens ----------- */
-@media screen
-  and (min-device-width: 1200px)
-  and (max-device-width: 1600px)
-  and (-webkit-min-device-pixel-ratio: 1) {
-}

-/* ----------- Retina Screens ----------- */
-@media screen
-  and (min-device-width: 1200px)
-  and (max-device-width: 1600px)
-  and (-webkit-min-device-pixel-ratio: 2)
-  and (min-resolution: 192dpi) {
-}
+This project is using SASS and it will require a SASS compiler.
+If you followed the instructions above then you have your node dependencies required which includes Gulp as a task runner.
+Take a closer look at gulpfile.js.

+To compile .scss files and watch for changes run:

+`gulp sass-and-watch`

+* Note do not edit any sass compiled css files.
+Any changes you make may be overidden.